gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 ___
 ### Usage licence

 Users can just select the appropreiate licence from the dropdown list.
-There are four licenses to choose from;
+There are four licenses to choose from (follow the links below to determine the appropriate license to use);
 - [CCO-1.0](https://creativecommons.org/publicdomain/zero/1.0/)
 - [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)
 - [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/)